7 Tips for Educators Returning to School During COVID-19

 If students continue to seek reassurance, staff can encourage tolerance of uncertainty and teach students to use realistic thinking skills or learn to problem-solve and come up with solutions to their own concerns where possible – “What can you do here to calm yourself down?” or “What options do we have here instead of just avoiding?”

-Identify the problem, identify possible solutions, pick a solution and try it out!
-Don’t let anxiety win.
+Educators can empower students by giving them the tools to identify the problem, identify possible solutions, pick a solution, and try it out.

 3. Encourage a gradual approach, not avoidance